 Amsterdam’s name is pretty self-explanatory and actually makes a lot of sense.
 The city is located at a river called the Amstel.
 In this river, there is a dam that was put there in the 13th century.
 "Amsterdam" came from the dam in the Amstel.

-There used to be even more canals in Amsterdam than there currently are, but several canals have been filled in so there could be more space for traffic.
+There used to be even more canals in Amsterdam than there currently are, but several canals have been filled in, so there could be more space for the traffic.
 The oldest canal in Amsterdam was dug in 1385, which is quite some time ago.

 (Click here to learn more about the Amsterdam canals)

 When thinking about the Netherlands, the windmill is one of the first things that comes to people’s minds.
 With Amsterdam being the biggest city in the Netherlands, it is not surprising that the city is home to several windmills.

 In Amsterdam, there are eight of them.
 If you are in Amsterdam, the windmills are definitely worth taking a look at as it is a typical Dutch sight.

 (Click here to learn more about windmills in the Netherlands)

 The flag of Amsterdam can be dated back to the Persijn family, who were wealthy people living there.
 It is said that the three crosses represent three dangers that the Netherlands used to deal with, those being fire, flood, and the Black Death.
 There is no proof for this, though.

 It is also possible that the crosses are there to honor St. Andrew, who was a fisherman and an apostle.
 St. Andrew is said to have been martyred on an X-shaped cross.

 They have won our country’s championship 35 times, and internationally they are seen in tournaments quite often as well.
 Dutch soccer legend Johan Cruijff has also played a big role in the development of Ajax, and the current stadium of Ajax is named after him.